Hitch Cargo Carrier

 Highland 1042000 Hitch Mounted Cargo Carrier

 Assembling the carrier is straightforward.
-Made with a 2-piece design, the cargo carrier is immediately assembled into a sturdy platform.
+Made with a 2-piece design, the cargo carrier is assembled into a sturdy platform.
 The carrier can be used on all 2” receivers.
 Mounting it on the receiver and taking it off is easy.

 The good news is that the steel construction of the carrier makes it very durable.
-Since there are no moving elements usually seen in foldable designs, the carrier is much more flexible and durable.
+Since no moving elements are usually seen in foldable designs, the carrier is much more flexible and durable.
 Furthermore, it represents one of the leading options for long-term use.
 If drivers want a carrier to be used on various cargo which will not need any upgrades in the future, the Highland design might be the way to go.

 5. Mockins Hitch Mount Cargo Carrier